YelloNox/YouTube-UnBlock/README.md

 ## Is this blocker getting in the way?
 ![indeed an image](/img/YouTube-ad-blocker-experiment.png)

-## 🩹 Look no further, as here is a bandaid
+## 🩹 Look no further, as here is a bandied
-The script [DeBlock](/YouTube-DeBlock.user.js) finds and removes the roadblock and embeds an select [Outside Source](#custom-sources) in the place of [YouTube](https://youtube.com) videos.
-You are still on the official YouTube webpage with full access to comments, likes, playlists, and reccommendations.
+The script [DeBlock](/YouTube-DeBlock.user.js) finds and removes the roadblock and embeds your choice of an [Outside Source](#custom-sources) in place of [YouTube](https://youtube.com) videos.
+You are still on the official YouTube webpage with full access to comments, likes, playlists, and recommendations.
 There are only a few cons [Found Here](#cons)

 >Note: I did not create any of the [Custom Sources](https://github.com/YelloNolo/YouTube-UnBlock/tree/main#custom-sources) nor do I have any affiliations with them, I only redirect all links on "youtube.com".